Messalina (1951 film)

 Messalina or The Affairs of Messalina is a 1951 historical drama film directed by Carmine Gallone and starring María Félix, Georges Marchal and Memo Benassi.
 It was a co-production between France, Italy and Spain.
-It was shot at the Cinecittà studios in Rome with sets designed by Gastone Medin and Vittorio Nino Novarese.
+It was shot at the Cinecittà studios in Rome with sets designed by the art directors Gastone Medin and Vittorio Nino Novarese.
 It was part of a growing trend of epic historical films of 1950s.

+Synopsis

 The film portrays the story of the Messalina, the third wife of the Roman Emperor Claudius.